TacoBadger/nonprofits-project-7/README.md

 ![](https://github.com/TacoBadger/nonprofits-project-7/blob/main/excel4.png?raw=true)

-All the Excel based table and graphs did not give a insightful result to our enquiries.
+This graph turned out a bit messy and hard to read.
+You can of course make some improvements, however, it is time to move to Power BI, so we can utilize the great visualizations.

 ## Share
-So now we will use Power BI and see if the insights to our enquires becomes clearer.
+In this section, we will use Power BI.
 Remember the questions we asked were:

 1. I am curios whether the donation have been increaseing since 2018 and possible why?
 2. I am intriqued by who the top 9 donors are and whether we can see any patterns between them?